 Conferences are a large undertaking with an even larger price tag.
-With inflation increasing costs across the board and so many factors to consider when planning your conference, it’s hard to know exactly where to place your budget.
+With inflation increasing costs across the board and so many factors to consider when planning your budget, it’s hard to know exactly where to place your conference budget.

 Sometimes it’s easier to just slap a number on it and try to fit everything into that topline budget, but that’s not always the best approach.